Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Introduction

-Recent studies~\cite{ward+:2023fitness} suggest that equilibrium probability is a more appropriate optimization objective for RNA design than structural distance or ensemble defect.
-This perspective motivates a shift from binary \MFE-based criteria to a probabilistic characterization of designability under the Turner energy model.
-While \MFE-based undesignability can certify that a structure is impossible to be a minimum free energy structure of any RNA sequence, it cannot quantify \emph{how likely} or the maximum folding probability that a structure is able to form in Boltzmann ensembles.
-For example, consider two structures $\vecy_1$ and $\vecy_2$ that are both undesignable under the \MFE or unique \MFE (\UMFE) criterion.
-It is nevertheless possible that there exists a sequence $\vecx$ for which the probability~$p(\vecy_1 \mid \vecx)$ reaches $0.2$, whereas no sequence can make~$p(\vecy_2 \mid \vecx)$ exceed $0.01$.
-This discrepancy is invisible to \MFE-based analysis but is crucial for understanding practical designability and RNA folding models.
-These observations motivate the study of \emph{probabilistic designability}, defined as an upper bound on $p(\ystar \mid \vecx)$ for a given target structure $\ystar$.
-The tighter the upper bound, the better we understand the thermodynamics of RNA folding.
+This perspective motivates a shift from binary \MFE-based criteria to a probabilistic characterization of designability.
+While \MFE-based undesignability can certify that a structure is impossible to be a minimum free energy structure of any RNA sequence, it cannot quantify \emph{how likely} or \finaledit{how easily} a sequence might possibily fold into that structure.
+For example, consider two structures $\vecy_1$ and $\vecy_2$ that are both undesignable under the \MFE criterion.
+It is nevertheless possible that there exists a sequence $\vecx_1$ where~$p(\vecy_1 \,|\, \vecx_1)=0.2$, whereas no sequence can make~$p(\vecy_2 \,|\, \vecx)$ exceed $0.01$.
+This discrepancy is invisible to \MFE-based analysis but is crucial for understanding practical designability of a target structure.
+These observations motivate the study of \emph{probabilistic designability}, defined as an upper bound on $p(\ystar \mid \vecx)$ \finaledit{over all sequences} \vecx for a given target structure $\ystar$.
+The tighter the upper bound, the better we understand the \finaledit{designability of that structure}.

-Despite its importance, probabilistic designability has received little attention in RNA design.
-To the best of our knowledge, CountingDesign~\cite{yao+:2019,yao:2021thesis} is the main existing method that addresses this question.
-However, it relies on exhaustive enumeration: for a given RNA structure or structural motif, it enumerates all (partial) sequences that satisfy its base-pairing constraints, fold each sequence, and record the maximum equilibrium probability observed.
+Despite its importance, probabilistic designability has received little attention, with CountingDesign~\cite{yao+:2019,yao:2021thesis} \finaledit{being the only} existing method that addresses this question.
+However, it relies on exhaustive enumeration: for a given RNA structure or motif, it enumerates \finaledit{and folds} all (partial) sequences that satisfy its base-pairing constraints and record the maximum equilibrium probability observed.
 This brute-force strategy is neither scalable nor interpretable, requiring weeks of computation for structures or motifs of length up to 14.